Digital twins for load carriers

 Just try out our universally applicable (B2B/Business/Industrial) Metaverse configurator for all CAD / 3D demo options:

-What is meant by augmented reality?
+What is meant by Augmented Reality?

-Augmented Reality (AR) refers to a technology that makes it possible to embed virtual objects in the real world.
-With the help of AR glasses or smartphones, users can, for example, display information about real objects or interact with virtual characters.
+Augmented Reality (AR) is a technology that allows virtual objects to be embedded in the real world.
+Using AR glasses or smartphones, users can, for example, display information about real-world objects or interact with virtual characters.

 What is the difference between VR and AR?